 The NIST framework is more adaptable than CMMC and ISO standards because it has a highly segmented structure that makes it simple to learn, customize, and implement.
 This system focuses on voluntary compliance and self-certification, with no formal certification of conformity required.

 Compared to ISO/IEC 27001 and NIST standards, CMMC is far more secure and stringent.
-Regarding data security, CMMC is unique in that it demands different security levels based on the intensity of the data that a contractor is responsible for handling.
+Regarding data security, CMMC is unique in that it requires different security levels based on the sensitivity of the data a contractor is responsible for handling.

 The ISO/IEC 27001 standard is a well-established security architecture that has gained widespread acceptance worldwide.
 NIST initially designed its framework to help U.S. agencies and businesses better manage risk.
-In the same way, the DoD established the CMMC framework to enhance the security of regulated data in the United States.
+Similarly, the DoD established the CMMC framework to enhance the security of regulated data in the United States.

 Streamline Compliance with Automation

-Even though these leading organizations primarily created these security frameworks to secure various data, they share standard security rules.
+Even though these leading organizations primarily developed these security frameworks to protect various data, they share common security rules.
 You can determine the best framework for your business by the regulations that apply to it.